Petr Cech to retire: Arsenal goalkeeper reveals plan to hang up his gloves in the summer after 20-year career | Goal.com

 Arsenal keeper Cech reveals summer retirement plan after 20-year career

-Petr Cech has announced that he will be retiring from professional football at the end of the season, with the Arsenal goalkeeper set to hang up his gloves at the end of a 20-year career.
+Petr Cech has announced that he will be retiring from professional football at the end of the season, with the Arsenal goalkeeper to bring an end of a 20-year career.

-The vastly-experienced Czech custodian feels the time is right to walk away as he has “won every single trophy possible”.
+The vastly-experienced keeper feels the time is right to walk away as he has "won every single trophy possible".

-He will turn 37 shortly after the current Premier League campaign comes to a close and admits he can open a new chapter away from the field happy that he has achieved more than he could ever have dreamed of.
+He will turn 37 shortly after the current Premier League campaign comes to a close and admits he continue to work hard for the Gunners, aiming to win a trophy in what is his final season.

 Cech posted in a message on social media: "This is my 20th season as a professional player and it has been 20 years since I signed my first professional contract, so it feels like the right time to announce that I will retire at the end of this season.